Rapacious businesses, the scurrilous press, dodgy politicians: Leigh Day are on to you.

 How to get a Leigh Day training contract

-You can apply for one of Leigh Day's coveted training contract spots via an online form.
-The application window is narrow and will open in early 2020 for London and Manchester traineeships starting in September 2021.
+You can apply for one of Leigh Day's training contracts via an online form.
+The application window is narrow and will open in early 2021 for London and Manchester traineeships starting in September 2022.

-At the initial stage, the firm is looking at academics, motivation and work experience: you'll need at least a 2:1 at undergrad, although a 2:2 may be considered with mitigating circumstances.
-There isn't a minimum A level requirement per se, because “we use RARE’s contextual recruitment system,” HR manager Mark Hines explains.
-“It helps us consider the wider educational, socio-economic and personal background of applicants.
-For instance, if someone attended a school with modest grade averages but significantly out-performed expectations, these circumstances are also considered rather than focusing solely on the achieved grades.”
-In terms of work experience, he adds “we are not to prescriptive about an applicant's background – we appreciate that some applicants will have undertaken work experience and internships with law firms similar to ours, where others may have worked in the retail or service sector to support their education and living costs - we're more interested in the applicant demonstrating and articulating the relevant skills and approaches they have developed from these roles, no matter where they were gained.”
-The rest of the application involves writing a personal statement, in which Hines is looking to see that candidates “demonstrate a genuine interest in the areas of law we operate in, identify with our ethos of ensuring access to justice for all, and can demonstrate attributes like persistence, resilience and flexibility.”
+On application, the firm is initially looking at academics, motivation and work experience: you'll need at least a 2:1 degree classification and typically the equivalent of ABB or higher at A Level, although a 2:2 may be considered with mitigating circumstances.
+The firm remains open-minded about A levels (or equivalent) because “we use Rare’s contextual recruitment system as part of the application process,” HR manager Mark Hines explains.
+“It helps us consider the wider educational background of applicants.
+For instance, if someone attended a school with modest grade averages but significantly out-performed expectations, these circumstances are also considered rather than focusing solely on the achieved grades.
+Rare’s system can also provide us context to an applicant’s socio-economic and personal situation during their time in education.
+Without this insight, we would not be able to recognise the challenging circumstances applicants may have faced whilst pursuing their academic goals, when in fact they can be, by their very nature, exactly the character building circumstances that will help you succeed in a firm like Leigh Day.”
+In terms of work experience, he adds “we are not prescriptive about an applicant's background – we appreciate that some applicants will have undertaken work experience and internships with law firms similar to ours, where others may have worked in the retail or service sector to support their education and living costs - we're more interested in an applicant demonstrating and articulating the relevant skills, approaches and responsibilities they have developed from these roles, no matter where they are gained.”
+The rest of the application involves writing a personal statement, in which Hines is looking to see that candidates “demonstrate a genuine interest across the areas of law we operate in, identify with our ethos of ensuring access to justice for all, and can demonstrate attributes like persistence, resilience and flexibility.”

 Leigh Day also operates anonymised application reviewing when creating assessment centre shortlists.
 The reviewing panel do not have access to personal information that may directly or indirectly identify an applicant’s background to reduce any potential impact of unconscious bias/ in-group preference in the selection process.